-If your business holds events, whether in-person or virtual, give your audience a discount or coupon to promote them.
+If your business holds events, whether in-person or virtual, make sure you market your event and give your audience a discount or coupon to promote them.
 Geek Girl, a technology training organization, sent this email that offered an early bird discount of 20 percent off to anyone who bought tickets by the end of the year.

 7. Package your knowledge

 Business owners who sell services or experiences are experts in their industry.
 That’s what customers are paying you for, right?